 - If the email message has additional information, and/or the recipients of the message, or the date and time the message was sent are important; then keep the email and the attachment in your mailbox.
 Keep only the message with the final version of the attachment in your mailbox.

-- Forward all personal messages and photographs/attachments to a personal email account, then delete the originals from Outlook.
-If you do not have a personal email account, you can save them on removable media before deleting them from Outlook.
+- Forward all personal messages and photographs/attachments to your personal email account, then delete the originals from Outlook.

 - Set the delete folder to empty when you exit Outlook.